 Popular among photography lovers is the park's hexagonal Ukimi-do Hall in the middle of Sagi Lake.
 Ukimi-do Hall is lit up every day from sunset until 10:00 PM.

-2. Isui-en: Appreciate the Autumn Foliage in Two Gardens
+2. Isui-en: Appreciate the Autumn Foliage and Views in Two Nara Gardens

 Isuien is a famous scenic spot found between Nara's two most famous large temples, Todai-ji and Kofuku-ji.
 The garden has two sections, the front garden created in the early Edo period and the rear garden constructed in the Meiji period, both in the style of a path surrounding a pond.